-Applications for Year 7 and Year 9 enrolment open at the beginning of Term 1 each year.
+Applications for enrolment for defined year levels open at the beginning of Term 1 each year.
 Closing dates will be published on our website, under Enrolment.
 Applications can be completed online via our website, or alternatively a printed version can be supplied.
 Please ensure all relevant supporting documents are included.

-All other Year Levels may apply from Term 3 by contacting the Enrolment Officer, enrolments@ sacredheart.school.nz.
+Other Year Levels may apply from Term 3 by contacting the Enrolment Administrator, enrolments@sacredheart.school.nz.